whakmi/tentaishow/README.md

 ```
 To generate an image from the notation, give an affirmative when prompted.
 If you accidentally say no, rip out the genimage() function from the file and DIY.

-This code is stochastic and it sucks; please keep this in mind as you run into errors every other time you use it :3
+As of May 15, 2024, this code is irrevocably broken and doesn't seem to generate valid games most of the time.
+Hopefully this will change.